jigs1996/v7-docs/content/guides/http/controllers.md

 ### Generating resourceful controllers

 Create a controller with all seven methods pre-filled using the `--resource` flag.
-This generates a controller with all seven method stubs already in place, saving you time and ensuring you follow RESTful conventions:
+This generates a controller with all seven method stubs already in place, saving you time and ensuring you follow RESTful conventions.

 ```bash
 node ace make:controller posts --resource